Nancy Pfotenhauer

 Nancy Mitchell Pfotenhauer (born 1963 as Nancy Wadley) is the president of MediaSpeak Strategies.
 She was a senior policy advisor and national spokesperson with the 2008 John McCain presidential campaign and political commentator on Fox News, CNN and MSNBC.
 She is a former executive vice president of Citizens for a Sound Economy (CSE), former president of the Independent Women's Forum, and former president of Americans for Prosperity (originally CSE).

 Career

-started her career as graduate research assistant to economist Walter E. Williams at George Mason University, where she was taking an MA in economics.
+Pfotenhauer started her career as graduate research assistant to economist Walter E. Williams at George Mason University, where she was taking an MA in economics.
 At George Mason, Pfotenhauer studied under economist Walter Williams.
 After graduating from George Mason University, Pfotenhauer became chief economist at the Republican National Committee (1988).
 She worked for George H. W. Bush's transition team (1988) and then (until 1990) for Sen. William L. Armstrong (R-CO); in 1990 she was appointed chief economist of the President's Council on Competitiveness.